input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 #### Next wait state

 The `Next wait` state is a state parameterized by a substate `wait` in which the server has agency.
-From any sub state, the server MAY send a `RollForward` message to the client.
-The `RollForward` message MUST include the new position of the client and the result of the query.
-The new position of the client SHOULD be the earliest point at which the query was satisfied.
-The server MUST send a `RollBackward` message if the client's current position has been rolled back.
-The payload of the `RollBackward` message MUST include the new position of the client and the new tip of the blockchain.
-The new position of the client MUST be the most recent common ancestor of the client's previous position and the new tip.

-- Agency: server
-- Available messages:
-  - `RollForward` to client
-  - `RollBackward` to client

 ##### Next CanAwait state

 The `Next CanAwait` state is a sub-state of `Next wait` in which the server MUST decode and decide how to handle the query receved in the `QueryNext` message.
-If the server cannot decode the query, it MUST reject the query with a `QueryRejected` message.
+If the server cannot decode the query, it MUST reject the query with a `RejectQuery` message.
 The payload of the message SHOULD indicate that the query did not conform to the schema.
 The server MAY decide to send an immediate response.
 If so, the proceedure for doing so is outlined in the previous section.
 The server MAY decide to wait before responding by sending a `Wait` message.
-The server MAY decide to reject the query for other reasons by sending a `QueryRejected` message.
+The server MAY decide to reject the query for other reasons by sending a `RejectQuery` message.
 The payload of the message MUST include a rejection reason.

 - Agency: server
 - Available messages:
-  - `QueryRejected` to client
+  - `RejectQuery` to client
   - `RollForward` to client
   - `RollBackward` to client
   - `Wait` to client